Causal Inference Using Augmented Epidemic Models: Background on Causal Inference

-which is the difference between causation (the left hand side) and correlation (the right hand side).
-In what follows, we will often write $\psi(\overline{a}_t; \theta)$ where $\theta$ denotes any parameters that are involved.
-The $g$-formula above is for the mean, but there are similar expressions for densities, cdf's, quantiles etc. In particular, let $p_{\overline{a}_t}(y_t)$ denote the density of counterfactual $Y_t(\overline{a}_t)$ evaluated at $y_t$.
+provided Conditions (C1)-(C3) below are met.
+In what follows, we will often write $\psi(\overline{a}_t; \theta)$ where $\theta$ denotes any parameters that are involved. \cref{eq::g3} is known as the {\em $g$-formula} for the mean causal effect, but there are similar expressions for densities, cdf's, quantiles etc. In particular, let $p_{\overline{a}_t}(y_t)$ denote the density of counterfactual $Y_t(\overline{a}_t)$ evaluated at $y_t$.
 Then